Hampton & King

 Do You Qualify for a Hair Relaxer Lawsuit?

 Explore potential legal options if you’ve experienced health issues after using hair relaxer products.
-If you’re dealing with one of the below health conditions, reach out to discuss your situation.
+If you’re dealing with one of the health conditions below, reach out to discuss your situation.

 If you have been diagnosed with cancer after using hair relaxers, we invite you to call us for a free case review.